lukegtc/Cellular_RW/blogpost.md

 The initialization is done by considering the nearby nodes, we extend upon this idea by including different walking directions, which allow for a more complete representation of the underlying graph structure.
 We define three additional types of random walk on top of the traditional one (Dwivedi et al., 2022).
 The figures below provide a visual representation of this process.

+**N-Cellular-RW.** In the initialization process we employ random walks on the upper and lower adjacent cells, defined in the background section.
+To establish connectivity, we construct the upper adjacency index which maps k-dimensional cells to k-dimensional cells and provides the (k+1)-cell through which these cells are connected.
+Similarly, we construct lower adjacency index maps that capture the lower adjacency relationships.
+For instance, in the case of edges, we can jump from one edge to the other if they have a cell in common.
+For vertices, this is possible if there is an edge in common, while for cells we do not have this as there is no higher dimensional shared cell.

+**B-Cellular-RW.** This random walk is initialized exclusively Similarly to the upper/lower adjacency index matrix, we construct a boundary index matrix, where for vertices the values are zeroes as they do not have a boundary.

+**NB-Cellular RW.** Lastly, we combine the two aforementioned random walks.
+These two methods are combined by allowing the random walk process to step both up and down the dimensions of the cellular complexes.
+This means that a walk has the option to either step between cellular complexes in the same dimension, effectively creating a shortcut over other lower or higher dimensional complexes.
+A walk could also take an extended route, and make use of multiple different dimensions when mapping out the neighboring features.
+This process has the ability to create a more detailed positional embedding of the surrounding graph strcuture at some computational expense, as this process creates an even more connected graph than the previous two mentioned methods.

 <p align="center">
 <img src="pictures/low_adj.png" style="margin:0" alt>